+Use of the Warping Wheel

-To begin ...
+To begin 1.)

-- 1.)
 Position your cones (or other warp threads) on a cone caddie (or rack) on the floor.
-Simply put, make sure your threads are ready to be unwound and placed on the Warping Wheel. - 2.)
+Simply put, make sure your threads are ready to be unwound and placed on the Warping Wheel.
+2.)
 Determine the length you want your warp.
-Remember that the outer position on the spokes equals approximately three yard revolution and the inner position equals a two yard revolution (actual length may be slightly longer).

-Example: If you wanted a fifteen (15) yard warp, you would set the blocks to the outer (three (3) yard) position.
+Re- member that the outer position on the spokes equals approximately three yard revolution and the inner position equals a two yard revolution (actual length may be slightly longer).
+Example : If you wanted a fifteen (15) yard warp, you would set the blocks to the outer (three (3) yard) position.
 Three (3) yard revolution times (x) five (5) revolutions equals a fifteen (15) yard warp.

-NOTE: The Spool on the spoke that has the Metal Catch Clip does not move.

-- 3a.)
-When attaching the raddle at the top of the Warping Wheel, make sure the pin goes in from the back to front, so that the hoop is behind the raddle, then it won't get in your way. - 3b.)
+NOTE Clip d The Spool on the spoke that has the Metal Catch for the spoel on the spoke that has the Metal Catch foes not move.
+3a.)
+When attaching the raddle at the top of the Warp- ing Wheel, make sure the pin goes in from the back to front, so that the hoop is behind the rad- dle, then it won't get in your way.
+3b.)
 Open the top of the mini raddle by releasing the clips on both sides.
-NOTE: the Mini-Raddle is DESIGNED to be slightly wider than its bottom this is by design so that the catch clips work!
+NOTE: the Mini-Raddle is DE-SIGNED to be slightly wider than its bottom - this is by design so that the catch clips work!
 Take the raddle top and hang it on the end of the raddle support arm.

-- 4.)
+4.)
 Reset the revolution counter to zero.

-- 5.)
+5.)
 Securing the thread(s).

-- a.)
+a.)
 Slide the thread(s) under the metal catch clip, tails facing to the left.

 - b.)
-Bring the thread(s) up the right side of the spoke back over the spool at the top of the same spoke, so that you are ready to wind the Warping Wheel in a COUNTERCLOCKWISE motion. - 6.)
+Bring the thread(s) up the right side of the spoke back over the spool at the top of the same spoke, so that you are ready to wind the Warping Wheel in a COUNTERCLOCK-WISE motion. - 6.)
 Grab the handle with your left hand and hold the thread(s) with your right.